PrefectHQ/prefect/docs/guides/using-the-client.md

 # Using the Prefect Orchestration Client

+Learn how to leverage the `PrefectClient` to interact with the API.

 ## Overview

-In the [API reference for the `PrefectClient`](/api-ref/prefect/client/orchestration/), you can find many useful client methods that make it simpler to do things such as:
+The [API reference for the `PrefectClient`](/api-ref/prefect/client/orchestration/) contains many client methods that make it simpler to do things such as:

 - [reschedule late flow runs](#rescheduling-late-flow-runs)
 - [get the last `N` completed flow runs from my workspace](#get-the-last-n-completed-flow-runs-from-my-workspace)